 You may not realize this, but your office interiors speak volumes about your business.
 To live up to the business brand image, your office must have the right ambiance.
 Whether it’s a healthcare facility or a startup or a Fortune 500 company, first impression is always the last impression.
 The office furniture is pivotal to this.
 Most organizations go for custom office millwork, thinking that their personal statement will be highlighted.
 We’d, however, recommend that you chose modular casework over custom millwork for your office.

 Millwork cannot be relocated or moved

 Millwork is usually installed.
 And once done, it isn’t going anywhere.

 Say, you want to move it from the pantry to the lounge;

 And if your office space is expanding and you are leasing a bigger space then this millwork cannot go with you.

 On the other hand, modular casework is not fixed to anything permanently, so it can go places with you.
 Simply pack and take off.
+How?

 Ideally, casework excludes custom made furniture.
-The central idea is to create pre-fabricated building components which can be assembled on-site.
+The central idea is to create pre-fabricated building components that can be assembled on-site.
 Casework pieces are not built-to-fit.
 They are manufactured after taking general geometric dimensions of your office space.
 Of course, there are several variants, colors, surface finishes and materials.
 Casework is typically mass-produced.
 Casework provides consistent, convenient storage options without the hassle of installation.